yoonghan/React-Native-Scaffold/README.md

 1. Change index.js and alter between Storybook or App.
 2. Start the emulator with "react-native run-<platform>".
 3. Start the storybook with "npm run storybook".
 4. Open a browser to *http://localhost:7007*, and the components can be viewed.
-If there are no menu, check again index.js.
+If there are no menu, check index.js again.

 ## Testing
 Enabled testing for HOC and Redux. **Please note**, that all imports needs to be "import * as React from 'react'", this is a proper library import.